 Idle mixture needles control the air/fuel mixture at idle.
 These have been preset at the factory and SHOULD NOT need any adjustments.
 However, if you feel that adjustment is necessary, you can use the following procedure to do so.
 When tuning the idle mixture, you're actually tuning for the best manifold vacuum.
 Idle mixture needles are found on the primary metering blocks.
-If you change one idle mixture needle, you must change the other idle mixture needle by the same amount.
+(Ultra Street AvengersTM have 4 corner idle which means there are mixture screws in the front and rear metering blocks) If you change one idle mixture needle, you should change the other idle mixture needle(s) by the same amount.
 Here are the proper steps for setting the idle mixture needles.

-- 1. Attach the vacuum gauge to a manifold vacuum port on the throttle body (Figure 8). - Adjust each idle mixture screw (Figure 11) 1/8 turn at a time, alternating between each screw.
+- 1. Attach the vacuum gauge to a manifold vacuum port on the throttle body (Figure 8). - 2.
+Adjust each idle mixture screw (Figures 12 & 13) 1/8 turn at a time, alternating between each screw.
 Turn them equally, until you achieve the highest possible vacuum reading without adjusting the curb idle speed screw.
-Turn screws in to lean the mixture.
-Turn them out to richen the mixture. - 3.
-If a vacuum gauge is not available, use a tachometer to obtain the highest RPM.
+Turn screws in to decrease the idle fuel mixture.
+Turn them out to increase the idle fuel mixture.

+NOTE: If a vacuum gauge is not available, use a tachometer to obtain the highest RPM.

-4. Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figure 12.
+3. Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figures 11.

-ROUGH IDLE AND VACUUM LEAKS: If a rough idle persists after the engine has been started and the mixture screws adjusted, check for manifold vacuum leaks.
-These could result from unplugged vacuum fittings or a carburetor flange gasket that was torn during installation.
+ROUGH IDLE AND VACUUM LEAKS: If a rough idle persists after the engine has been started and the mixture screws adjusted, check for vacuum leaks.
+These could result from unplugged vacuum ports or a carburetor flange gasket that was torn during installation.
 Recheck for proper attachment of all vacuum lines and check the lines for cracks.

 If the manifold was changed, a manifold vacuum leak could occur at the cylinder head/manifold surface due to damaged gaskets or improper torquing.
 Frequently, manifold vacuum leaks occur from the valley side of the manifold.
 These are very difficult to detect, unless a discernible whistle can be heard.